Prachin Panth Prakash: Description

+The work only goes into depth on Guru Nanak and Guru Gobind Singh, with some events related to Guru Hargobind and Guru Tegh Bahadur also being mentioned.
+Furthermore, the conquests of Banda Singh Bahadur and other prominent Sikhs of the era are noted.
+After Bhangu's account of Bhai Mani Singh's execution, the text loses its continuity and becomes more episodic in its recording of history.
+The episodes from Sikh history that Bhangu decided to included in this episodic section relate to the killing of Massa Ranghar, the martyrdoms of Bota Singh, Subeg Singh, Taru Singh, and Mehtab Singh, the Chhota Ghallughara, the Vadda Ghallughara, the third Sikh attack on Sirhind and death of Zain Khan Sirhindi, and Sikh attacks near Delhi.

 B. S. Dhillon enumerated the total number of sakhis in the work text as being 163, J. S. Sital claimed the number was 170, and Vir Singh stated it was 199.According to G. S. Mann, the earliest manuscript recension of the text contains 100 sakhis.
 The work contains Indic poetic metres, such as the dohra and chaupai.
 The work criticizes Banda Singh Bahadur's conduct, such as him altering the salutation of the Khalsa, changing the colours from blue to red, enforcing vegetarianism, and not respecting Guru Gobind Singh's widowed wife.
 The Gangushahis under Kharak Singh's leadership are criticized for reintroducting the charan pahul admission ceremony.
 Bhangu also admonishes the cis-Sutlej states for accepting the suzerainty of the British East India Company, revealing a pro-Majha and anti-Malwa inclination in his perspective.
 Prominent Sikhs mentioned in the text are identified by their caste-background, yet Bhangu identifies all Sikhs as being equals through the amrit sanchar ceremony.
 The enemies of the Sikhs of the time are identified as being Mughals or Afghans, but also Hindu Rajputs working for them.

 There are stylistic and substantive variations between the manuscript and print form of the text.
 Certain passages found in the precursory manuscript version have been edited-out in the print editions, such as references to Indic deities, removing references to Indic mythology, and replacing the word "Hindu" with "Sikh".
 According to Harinder Singh, these changes occurred due to the dominant theme of Sikhs and Hindus being totally different communities with no relation to one another, a viewpoint that arose during the Singh Sabha movement in the later part of the 19th century.
 Thus, the original work was edited to align with this understanding of Sikhism.